heluhule/Targeted_Unikey/README.md

 ---

 ⚠️ ⚠️ ⚠️ As the video shown, the code is a bit noisy since it pops up some console with some lines.
 This is easy too handle just by an argument but I'm too lazy to do just a change and retest it again!
+What's more, the C file is also not really necessary, but writing stuff in ASM takes too long so I just decided to write C or Python for the last part...